Newcastle upon Tyne

 Newcastle developed around a Roman settlement called Pons Aelius.
 The settlement became known as Monkchester before taking on the name of a castle built in 1080 by William the Conqueror's eldest son, Robert Curthose.
 It was one of the world's largest ship building and repair centres during the Industrial Revolution.

 Newcastle was historically part of the county of Northumberland, but governed as a county corporate after 1400.
 In 1974, Newcastle became part of the newly created metropolitan county of Tyne and Wear.
 The local authority is Newcastle City Council, which is a constituent member of the North East Combined Authority.

 History

 Roman era

 The first recorded settlement in what is now Newcastle was Pons Aelius ("Aelian bridge"), a Roman fort and bridge across the River Tyne.
 It was given the family name of the Roman emperor Hadrian, who founded it in the 2nd century AD.
 This rare honour suggests Hadrian may have visited the site and instituted the bridge on his tour of Britain.
 The population of Pons Aelius then is estimated at 2,000.
 Fragments of Hadrian's Wall are visible in parts of Newcastle, particularly along the West Road.
 The course of the "Roman Wall" can be traced eastwards to Segedunum, a Roman fort in Wallsend – the "wall's end" – and to the separate supply fort of Arbeia in South Shields, across the river from Hadrian's Wall.

 The extent of Hadrian's Wall was 73 mi, spanning the width of Britain; the Wall incorporated the Vallum, a large rearward ditch with parallel mounds, and was built primarily for defence and to prevent the incursion of Pictish tribes from the north, and probably not as a fighting line for a major invasion.
 However, it seems that the Vallum stopped just west of Newcastle, where its role as a secondary line of defence was performed by the River Tyne.

-Newcastle Castle Keep is the oldest structure in the city, dating back to at least the 11th century.
+Newcastle Castle Keep is the oldest structure in the city, dating back to the 1170s.